 When I started my MBA at Rutgers University in 1991 at age 50, it required a move to New Jersey, which I think must be the asthma and allergy center of the United States.
 I was under a lot of stress at the time and not in the best of health, and for the first time in my life I had a full-blown asthma attack and continued to have them regularly.

 I went on the usual drug regimen which controlled them, but with some side effects including weight gain and low energy.
 After two-or-three years of this I came across a book on the Buteyko Breathing Method, and this worked so well for me I was able to stop taking medication on a regular basis and felt much better.
 Some years later, In December 2005, my wife Gail and I decided to go to the UK and train to become Buteyko therapists, and I've been teaching it on a part-time basis ever since.

 Buteyko can be very helpful, but it is not the complete answer.
 Great Health, which is a lot more than managing the diseases of modern living with medication and surgery, requires a holistic approach.

 Over the past 15 years I have been piecing together elements of breathing, exercise, nutrition, conventional medical and alternative health to form a highly structured and interactive program which seems to be working well for me.

 Career #5 is going to be continuing the development and refinement of this program and website, and reaching and helping as many people as possible.

-Gail is a licensed massage therapist with her own business and more than 25 years experience, specializing in pain management.
+Gail is a licensed massage therapist with her own business, the Massage Therapy Group, and more than 25 years experience, specializing in pain management.